Rules & Certification Frequently Asked Questions

 • If you are an employee of the Office of the Legislative Auditor or State Auditor.

-Why did I not receive a license card for my inactive Minnesota CPA certificate?
+Why did I not receive a license card for my Minnesota CPA certificate?

-The Minnesota Board of Accountancy (BOA) no longer issues paper license cards to inactive certificate holders.
+The Minnesota Board of Accountancy (BOA) no longer issues paper license cards to CPAs.
 The reasons for discontinuing the cards are cost savings and public safety.
 The license card is not proof of licensure.
 Wallet cards can be lost or stolen and increase the possibility of fraud.
 In addition, the card carries an assumption that the holder's license status is current as indicated on the card.
-In reality the information on the card is only as current as the day it was printed.
-The certificate holders' license may be suspended, revoked or have other discipline imposed upon it that the paper card does not reflect.
+In reality, the information on the card is only as current as the day it was printed.
+The certificate holder's license may be suspended, revoked or have other discipline imposed upon it that the paper card does not reflect.

 CPE reporting and record keeping